GluuFederation/docs-oxd-prod/docs/sources/tutorials/python/index.md

 }
 ```

-Take a note of `oxd_id`, `client_secret` and  `client_secret`; you will use them in subsequent queries and configuration.
-Be aware that these are uniquely generated identifiers and will not match what is shown above.
+Take note of `oxd_id`, `client_secret` and  `client_secret`; you will use them in subsequent queries and configuration.
+Note: these are uniquely generated identifiers.
+Your values will not match what's shown above.

 CGI Script
 ----------
 On the RP server (Apache/HTTPD), write the following content to `/usr/lib/cgi-bin/oxd.py` and make it executable with
-`chmod +x /usr/lib/cgi-bin/oxd.py`
+`chmod +x /usr/lib/cgi-bin/oxd.py` :

 ```
 #!/usr/bin/python